shapeshifter/tsc/CONTRIBUTING.md

 * A [Developer Certificate of Origin signoff].
 * Submitted to the project as a pull request.

-Shapeshifter is licensed under the **Apache License, Version 2.0 (available here: https://www.apache.org/licenses/LICENSE-2.0)**.
-Contributions should abide by that standard license.
+Shapeshifter is licensed under the **Apache License, Version 2.0** (available here: https://www.apache.org/licenses/LICENSE-2.0).
+Contributions should abide by this standard license.

 Project committers will review the contribution in a timely manner, and advise of any changes needed to merge the request.